daijro/camoufox/pythonlib/README.md

 ### BrowserForge Integration

-Camoufox is fully compatible with BrowserForge.
+Camoufox is compatible with [BrowserForge](https://github.com/daijro/browserforge) fingerprints.

 By default, Camoufox will use a random fingerprint.
 You can also inject your own Firefox Browserforge fingerprint into Camoufox with the following example: